minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ### Build it from the source code

+* Enter the Bitcoin Core source code folder

   ```sh
   $ cd bitcoin-$VERSION
   ```

+* Execute the next command

   ```sh
   $ ./autogen.sh
   ```

+* The next command will pre-configure the installation, enter the complete next command in the terminal and press enter

   ```sh
   $ ./configure \